benmccormick/benmccormick.github.io/src/pages/pages/values.md

 #### Justice

-Justice is something that often requires active work, and I should always pursue it.
+Justice often requires active work, and I should always pursue it.

 ---